-With the acquisition of LEEDS, we generate revenues through the sale of (i) maintenance and support services and (ii) professional software development services to a single customer, through a sales channel intermediary.
+With the acquisition of LEEDS, we generate ShotSpotter Investigate revenues through the sale of (i) maintenance and support services and (ii) professional software development services to a single customer, through a sales channel intermediary.
 The sales channel intermediary contract includes an annual, renewable subscription for software and related maintenance and support services.
 The contract also provides for the procurement of professional services, such as for software development and testing for product feature enhancements, by executing supplementary work orders.

 With the acquisition of Forensic Logic, we also generate revenues from subscriptions for COPLINK X, cloud-based data services for advanced search and analysis tools, with revenue recognition being similar to our Respond products.
 We also provide access to this technology platform to an intermediary to either be resold or combined with their own materials, software and/or services, to create an integrated solution that is provided to their end-user customers.
 We recognize this revenue net of margins paid to the intermediary.
+We recently introduced ShotSpotter GCMTM (Gun Crime Management), a first-of-its-kind digital case management solution that automates the process by which key information is inputted, captured and used to identify associated gun crime cases leading to the identification of persons of interest.
+We generate revenues from subscriptions for GCM, with revenue recognition being similar to our Respond and COPLINK X products.